-Size and number of exhibit cases should relate appropriately to the number of specimens being displayed for a specified class.
+The size and number of exhibit cases should relate appropriately to the number of specimens being displayed for a specified class.
 Specimens are not limited to Illinois locations.
 All levels of Geology use the same project manual, Geology - Introduction to the Study of the Earth.
+Do not identify your specimens any further than phylum and class.
+There is one exception to this for fossils that are identified to phylum OR class.
+Class should only be used for fossils of mollusks, back-boned animals, and arthropods.